RustyRaptor/decisions/README.md

 # decisions
-A completely normal decision making game.
+A text base decision making game engine.
+Allows the creation of text based decision story games by writing a simple text file.

 ## How it works